massalabs/massa/docs/technical-doc/architecture.rst

 A block is considered final if it is part of all maximal cliques, and included in at least one clique where the total sum of the fitness of all its descendants is greater than :math:`\Delta_f^0`.

-:math:`\Delta_f^0` is defined as a constant F multiplied by 1+E (E being the total max number of endorsements in a block, currently 16), and F effectively measuring the maximum span in fully endorsed blocks of a successful blockclique, or the number of fully endorsed blocks by which an alternative clique can be shorter than the blockclique before its blocks may be discarded as stale.
+:math:`\Delta_f^0` is defined as a constant :math:`F` multiplied by :math:`1+E` (:math:`E` being the total max number of endorsements in a block, currently 16), and :math:`F` effectively measuring the maximum span in fully endorsed blocks of a successful blockclique, or the number of fully endorsed blocks by which an alternative clique can be shorter than the blockclique before its blocks may be discarded as stale.

 Graph/Consensus Module Function